lextm/blog/_posts/2005/2005-10-6-cbc-technote-how-solve-the-coupling-effect-with-sbt.md

 ---
+description: A post about how I kept my code isolated from David's Sharp Builder Tools.
+excerpt_separator: <!--more-->
 layout: post
-title: "CBC TechNote: How to solve the coupling effect with SBT?"
-description: A post about how I kept my code isolated from David's Sharp Builder Tools.
-tags: Code-Beautifier-Collection Delphi
 permalink: /cbc-technote-how-to-solve-the-coupling-effect-with-sbt-6fde78543560
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection .net
+title: 'CBC TechNote: How to solve the coupling effect with SBT?'
 ---
 (Written on 2005–10–6, originally posted to CSDN on Nov 03, 2005, republished here with some modifications)

 The architecture of CBC (JCF Expert) was SBT v0.9.
 I chose it because it was included in Delphi 2005 (and C#Builder 1.0) and it was simple enough for me to modify.
 So in the beginning, I put new code inside David's files.
 The result is a bad/ugly piece of software.